 - If you think your account has been compromised, please contact us at (512) 836-5901 or toll-free at (800) 237-5087.

-- Amplify employees will never contact our members directly to verify your PIN, Secure Access Codes, the last four digits of your debit card number, or the CVV on the back of your card.
+Amplify employees will never contact our members directly to verify your personal identification number (PIN), one-time secure access codes (SAC), the last four digits of your debit card number, or the CVV on the back of your card.
 We may verify personal details when you contact us, but we will never reach out to you unexpectedly to verify personal details or information.

-- These calls and texts may look like they are coming from Amplify.
-Scammers can “spoof” our phone number, making it look like a legitimate call from us.
+When someone attempts to scam a member, these calls and texts may look like they are coming from Amplify.
+Scammers can use technology to spoof our phone number and make it look like a legitimate call from us.
+Because of ongoing market and economic factors, spoofing attempts are on the rise at banks and credit unions across Central Texas.

 - If you get a call regarding your Amplify accounts that you believe may be fraudulent, hang up immediately.
 Do not give them any information.